-*Composition applicants for Regular Decision have until February 1, 2021 to upload the required portfolio.
-However, if you wish to apply to both the Composition program and to a performance major, you should register for the performance audition by December 1, 2020 and then submit a second supplement for your Composition portfolio.
+Composition applicants for Regular Decision have until February 1, 2022 to upload the required portfolio.
+However, if you wish to apply to both the Composition program and to a performance major, you should submit a second Supplement with the necessary performance major prescreening (if applicable) and audition requirements.

 *Applicants auditioning by recording do not receive prescreening decisions; applicants will only receive a final admission decision.

 We recommend starting early by taking the audition requirements to your music teacher.
 Prepare for your audition by bringing musical selections that best showcase what you do well.
 It is better to beautifully perform a piece that requires moderate skill, as opposed to a mediocre performance of a very difficult piece.

 For prescreening recordings and final audition recordings, it is not necessary to have them made in a professional studio.
 The most important aspect is that the sound quality of your recording is excellent, so find a good microphone and play your recording for multiple people before you submit it.